abdalrahimnaser/pwm_multibit_ip/README.md

 Divisior = (frequency of the fpga) / (2^R) / (desired frequency in khz)
 In this example, the Artix 7 fpga has almost a 100Mhz clock; the resolution is chosen at 8 bits; and a relevant frequency for led pwm at 50khz.
 This yields a divisor value of 7812.
 ## 2. Exploring the Project Files
-pwm_helper.vhd: This file contains the helper module for PWM generation. pwm_core.vhd: This file implements the core PWM functionality. top.vhd: This is the top-level module that integrates the PWM core into a complete design.
+__pwm_helper.vhd__: This file contains the helper module for PWM generation.
+__pwm_core.vhd__: This file implements the core PWM functionality.
+__top.vhd__: This is the top-level module that integrates the PWM core into a complete design.
-Basys-3-Master.xdc: This is the constraint file, which maps the design into our Basys 3 board.
+__Basys-3-Master.xdc__: This is the constraint file, which maps the design into our Basys 3 board.
 You can find all the project files in the github repo below.
 ## 3. Setting Up the Project
 Open Xilinx Vivado or your preferred synthesis tool.
 Create a new project and add the provided VHDL files to it.
 ## 4. Understanding the VHDL Code
-pwm_helper.vhd:  This module provides the basic PWM functionality, including duty cycle calculation and output generation. pwm_core.vhd:    The core PWM module handles resolution, duty cycle setting, and PWM signal generation, it includes an address signal addr which specifies PWM duty register of the output signals to write to. pwm_core.vhd:    This top-level module connects the PWM core to external signals and interfaces, all you need to do is to specify the number of resolution bits R, the divisor DVSR, and the width of the output signal W inside the generic map.
+__pwm_helper.vhd__:  This module provides the basic PWM functionality, including duty cycle calculation and output generation.
+__pwm_core.vhd__:    The core PWM module handles resolution, duty cycle setting, and PWM signal generation, it includes an address signal addr which specifies PWM duty register of the output signals to write to.
+__pwm_core.vhd__:    This top-level module connects the PWM core to external signals and interfaces, all you need to do is to specify the number of resolution bits R, the divisor DVSR, and the width of the output signal W inside the generic map.
 ## 5. Simulating The Design
 Before playing with the design, you should make sure to include the constraints file.
 In my case here with the basys 3 board, I have specified the the first 9 switches (8 to 0) to be the duty resolution bits, and the upper 4 switches (15 to 12) as the address signals. when you finish uploading all of these files to your project, click Generate Bitstream and let vivado go through all the implementation pipeline automatically.
 Once you generat the bitsteam, connect your fpga board and hit Program Device.
 Here is a video of me playing with the project.

 ## Project Files
-Please don't forget to star the github repo if you found it useful also follow me on hackster for more VHDL IP cores projects coming soon. for vhdl files: pwm.srcs/sources_1/new
+Please don't forget to star the github repo if you found it useful also follow me on hackster for more VHDL IP cores projects coming soon.
+__for vhdl files:__ pwm.srcs/sources_1/new
-for the constraint file: pwm.srcs/constrs_1/imports/Desktop
+__for the constraint file:__ pwm.srcs/constrs_1/imports/Desktop